afshe/getting_and_cleaning_data_course_project/README.md

 2. Create a new dataset that will only have Means,Standard Deviations, Subject and Activity fields

 ###Part 3
-1. Uses descriptive activity labels to name the activities in the data set.
+1. Uses descriptive activity labels to name the activities in the dataset.
 The Activity labels are read the second column of the following file. ( Replace "_" from the label with " " )
 - activity_labels.txt

 ###Part 4
-1. Appropriately labels the data set with descriptive variable names.
+1. Appropriately labels the dataset with descriptive variable names.
 The following has been replaced to make data user friendly
   - Columns starting with "t" to "Time"
   - Columns starting with "f" to "Frequency"
   - Replace "-mean()" with "Mean"